lisun85/Data-Science-Customer-Churn-Prediction-Model-/README.md

 PDAX is a Cryptocurrency Trading Exchange in the Philippines.
 They’ve been successful and have grown to 500k users in the country.
 Despite PDAX’s growth, they are not aware of the amount of customer churn in their customer base.
 Every month a significant amount of their customer who traded on PDAX’s platform last quarter will churn and not trade at all.
 Thus, the problem we are trying to solve is: How can we predict which of PDAX’s customers will churn next month?

 Data
 Using SQL, I pulled 10 features of data, broken down into two sections – static data and dynamic data.
-At a per customer level (each row is a customer), Static Data includes features such as age, gender, address, phone number, etc. Dynamic data consists of a ratio:  # of trades in the last two weeks / # of trades in the 8 weeks (before last two weeks).
+At a per customer level (each row is a customer), Dynamic data consists of a ratio:  # of trades in the last two weeks / # of trades in the 8 weeks (before last two weeks).
 That way I use 10 weeks of trailing data to predict churn.
 Additionally, I included another dynamic data which is the monthly net deposit / per customer.
 Dataset is small with ~26k rows.

 Algorithms / Solution Paths
 Data Cleaning & Feature Engineering